jwmxyz/DWS_CDR_API/README.md

 ## Tech

 ### Tools
-- Swagger - for API C
+- Swagger - for API documentation
 - Moq - for mocking in unit tests
 - CSvHelper - For parsing CSV
 - EntityFramework (with bulk extensions) - DB Read/Write